jeancochrane/recurse/nn-dl/ch2/agenda.md

 # Agenda for Chapter 2 meeting

-- Discuss the overall algorithm
+1. Discuss the backpropagation algorithm at a high level
-- Discuss the four fundamental equations of backprop
+2. Write and discuss the four fundamental equations of backprop
-- Derive the four fundamental equations of backprop
+3. Derive the four fundamental equations of backprop using the chain rule
-- Implement backpropagation in Python
+4. Implement backpropagation in Python
-- Discuss exercises
+5. Discuss exercises from the chapter (time permitting)